Should You Buy a New or Used Semi-Truck?

 On the other hand, purchasing a new model is more of a commitment.
 It may complicate matters further if you decide to switch gears.
 Selling the vehicle in the first few years could mean losing the significant funds you’d invested.

-Disadvantages of Used Semi-Trucks
+What Are the Disadvantages of Used Semi-Trucks?

 Like new models, used semi-trucks come with their own set of challenges.
 Here are some potential shortcomings of a used rig or semi-truck.